Can you pass the 5-second website test? How to make sure your website is converting immediately.

 With every image you use and every line of copy you write, you’re either serving your customer’s story or confusing them.
 Here's your guide to make sure you’re not confusing your customer with their initial (above the fold) view of your website.

-Explore more categories: Business, Design, Starting a Business, Web Design
+Explore more Blog Posts by category: Business, Design, Starting a Business, Web Design, Website Design Tips

 Affiliate Disclaimer: Some of the links used on this blog are affiliate links, which means I earn a small commission when you purchase after clicking my link or using my coupon code.
 This does not cost you anything extra, in fact, it usually saves you money!
 I only recommend brands that I have used myself and believe in.